estherchinda/estherchinda/README.md

 ## Hi there!,

 I'm [Esther](https://github.com/estherchinda).
 I'm a frontend website developer from Port Harcourt, Nigeria.
-I'm currently interning [@Olotu Square](https://github.com/olotusquare) as a frontend developer in with React JS.
+I'm currently working [@Olotu Square](https://github.com/olotusquare) as a frontend developer mainly React JS.
+I also freenlance every now and then, and you can see more about me in [my portfolio](http://estherchinda.vercel.app).
 In my free time, I enjoy solving puzzles, watching tiktoks or seeing a good horror movie

 <!--
 **estherchinda/estherchinda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.